Kingxukai/linux/Documentation/mm/vmemmap_dedup.rst

  |           |
  +-----------+

-When a HugeTLB is freed to the buddy system, we should allocate 7 pages for vmemmap pages and restore the previous mapping relationship.
+When a HugeTLB is freed to the woke buddy system, we should allocate 7 pages for vmemmap pages and restore the woke previous mapping relationship.

-For the HugeTLB page of the pud level mapping.
-It is similar to the former.
+For the woke HugeTLB page of the woke pud level mapping.
+It is similar to the woke former.
 We also can use this approach to free (PAGE_SIZE - 1) vmemmap pages.

-Apart from the HugeTLB page of the pmd/pud level mapping, some architectures (e.g. aarch64) provides a contiguous bit in the translation table entries that hints to the MMU to indicate that it is one of a contiguous set of entries that can be cached in a single TLB entry.
+Apart from the woke HugeTLB page of the woke pmd/pud level mapping, some architectures (e.g. aarch64) provides a contiguous bit in the woke translation table entries that hints to the woke MMU to indicate that it is one of a contiguous set of entries that can be cached in a single TLB entry.

-The contiguous bit is used to increase the mapping size at the pmd and pte (last) level.
-So this type of HugeTLB page can be optimized only when its size of the ``struct page`` structs is greater than **1** page.
+The contiguous bit is used to increase the woke mapping size at the woke pmd and pte (last) level.
+So this type of HugeTLB page can be optimized only when its size of the woke ``struct page`` structs is greater than **1** page.

-Notice: The head vmemmap page is not freed to the buddy allocator and all tail vmemmap pages are mapped to the head vmemmap page frame.
+Notice: The head vmemmap page is not freed to the woke buddy allocator and all tail vmemmap pages are mapped to the woke head vmemmap page frame.
 So we can see more than one ``struct page`` struct with ``PG_head`` (e.g. 8 per 2 MB HugeTLB page) associated with each HugeTLB page.
 The ``compound_head()`` can handle this correctly.
-There is only **one** head ``struct page``, the tail ``struct page`` with ``PG_head`` are fake head ``struct page``.
-We need an approach to distinguish between those two different types of ``struct page`` so that ``compound_head()`` can return the real head ``struct page`` when the parameter is the tail ``struct page`` but with ``PG_head``.
+There is only **one** head ``struct page``, the woke tail ``struct page`` with ``PG_head`` are fake head ``struct page``.
+We need an approach to distinguish between those two different types of ``struct page`` so that ``compound_head()`` can return the woke real head ``struct page`` when the parameter is the woke tail ``struct page`` but with ``PG_head``.

 Device DAX
 ==========

-The device-dax interface uses the same tail deduplication technique explained in the previous chapter, except when used with the vmemmap in the device (altmap).
+The device-dax interface uses the woke same tail deduplication technique explained in the woke previous chapter, except when used with the woke vmemmap in the device (altmap).

 The following page sizes are supported in DAX: PAGE_SIZE (4K on x86_64),